dotnet/runtime/src/tools/illink/docs/design/steps-explained.md

 important objects, a LinkContext, and a Pipeline.

-The LinkContext contains all the information that will be used during the linking process, such as the assemblies involved, the output directory and other useful things.
+The LinkContext contains all the information that will be used during the trimming process, such as the assemblies involved, the output directory and other useful things.

 The Pipeline is simply a queue of actions (steps), to be applied to the current context.
-The whole process of linking is split into these different steps that are all located in the Linker.Steps namespace.
+The whole process of trimming is split into these different steps that are all located in the Linker.Steps namespace.

 Here are the current steps that are implemented, in the order they are used: